-Nidhi Sahni is a partner in our New York office.
-She co-leads Bridgespan's global development practice and has worked on social issues across South Asia, Southeast Asia, Sub-Saharan Africa, and the United States.
+Nidhi Sahni is a partner and leads Bridgespan’s New York office.
+She has worked on social issues across South Asia, Southeast Asia, Sub-Saharan Africa, and the United States.
 Nidhi's clients have included institutional and family global philanthropies such as The Rockefeller Foundation, Ford Foundation, Azim Premji Philanthropic Initiatives, and Goldman Sachs' 10,000 Women Initiative.
-Her work has primarily focused on innovation capacity, horizon scanning, foundation and program strategy development, and change management.
+In recent years she has also led Bridgespan’s work with donor collaboratives like Co-Impact and The Audacious Project.
+Her work has primarily focused on foundation and program strategy development, sourcing and due diligence, and change management.
 As part of her client engagements, Nidhi has designed and led a number of immersive custom-designed convenings—Impact Labs—to quickly advance the collective understanding of problem spaces and opportunities and uncover novel and useful solutions and collaborations.

 Prior to joining Bridgespan, Nidhi was an associate principal with Marakon Associates and focused on strategy development for Fortune 500 companies.